Is Helvetica Really the Champion of Resume Fonts?

 Tip 1: Consistency.
 No matter what font you choose, make sure you are using it consistently throughout the entire document.
 Your resume should include no more than two fonts, MAX!
 Headings can be in one font and the body in another.
 You can certainly make the distinction with just one font by changing size or capitalization.
 Just make sure you decide on a style and stick with it.
 This makes the resume easier to read/follow and is much more visually appealing.

 Tip 2: Too much Bolding draws attention to nothing.
 Italics are difficult to read but have their value, use them sparingly.

 Tip 3: The only font I will suggest against is Times New Roman.
 Does that mean there aren't worse choices out there?
 Of course not!
 But, most people hate Times New Roman and therefore downgrade your resume if that's what you used.
 (Especially in a creative field).
 It's a preference thing, but if you think about how many term papers you wrote where you had to format in Times New Roman, size 12, double-spaced, you probably don't want to see anymore either.

 For recommendations on what font might work for you, check out the Bloomberg article.
 It gives a thorough perspective on what to use and why, which I think you will find beneficial.

-We love to hear what fonts you're using on your resume that you’ve found success with (or failure).
-Leave a comment below it may help someone else!
+We love to hear what fonts you're using on your resume.
+Were they a success (or failure)?
+Leave a comment below, it may help someone else!